Winter News from Toronto: Entry into the Country (How to Get to Toronto and Things to Know!)

 If you are wearing boots that cover your ankles, you will need to place them on a tray.

-Once you go through, you will not be able to come out, so you should finish all your outside business before proceeding to the security gate.
+Once you pass through, you cannot come out, so please finish all your errands outside before moving to the security gate.

 Wing Shuttle operates many flights, so even if you miss a flight, there will be another one soon after, so there is no need to rush